-Although you receive services at a Network Facility, the individual Providers there may not be Network Providers.
-Please make every effort to check the status of all Providers prior to treatment.
+Although you receive services at a Participating Facility, the individual Providers there may not be Participating Providers.
+Please make every effort to check the status of all Providers prior to treatment through the Find-a-Doctor tool on our website or call our customer service team.

-If you want a list of our Network Providers or want information about one, please visit our website at www.bcbsvt.com and use the Find-a-Doctor tool.
+If you want a list of our Participating Providers or want information about one, please visit our website at www.bcbsvt.com and use the Find-a-Doctor tool.
 Use the Network drop-down menu and select BCBSVT Network Providers to find a list of providers.